miteshpatidar/bharatintern-portfolio-task-1/README.md

 # bharatintern
-this file is my portfolio and the netflix clone needed for the internship of the bharatintern.
+this file is my portfolio needed for the internship of the bharatintern.